nrfconnect/sdk-nrf/doc/nrf/protocols/wifi/scan_mode/scan_operation.rst

 * Compiling out the WPA supplicant module

-* Compiling out non-scan related functionality in the Wi-Fi driver
+* Compiling out non-scan related functionality in the nRF Wi-Fi driver

 * Removing the need for network data buffers